-University of Modena and Reggio Emilia (UNIMORE) was founded in 1176, and it is one of the oldest University in the world.
+University of Modena and Reggio Emilia (UNIMORE) was founded in 1176, and it is one of the oldest universities in the world.
 The university has always been ranked among the first Italian universities for quality of teaching and research since 2007.
 UNIMORE is a networked campus located in the towns of Modena and Reggio Emilia.
-It counts about 21,000 students, UNIMORE is composed of 14 Departments, offering a wide range of degree programmes at undergraduate level, right up to doctoral studies in most disciplinary areas, from the humanities and social sciences to engineering and technology, and from physical and natural sciences to medicine and life sciences.
+It counts about 21,000 students, UNIMORE is composed of 14 departments, offering a wide range of degree programmes at undergraduate level, right up to doctoral studies in most disciplinary areas, from the humanities and social sciences to engineering and technology, and from physical and natural sciences to medicine and life sciences.

 Örebro University (Sweden)

 Örebro University is a modern, broad-based university with internationally prominent research.
 15,100 students and 1,350 staff study and work here.
-The university offer some 85 degree programmes at the undergraduate and Master’s levels as well as some 1,000 separate courses. Örebro University cooperates with industry and commerce, local and regional governments and other organisations, both nationally and internationally.
+The university offers some 85 degree programmes at the undergraduate and Master’s levels as well as some 1,000 separate courses. Örebro University cooperates with industry and commerce, local and regional governments and other organisations, both nationally and internationally.

-Teacher education makes up a substantial portion of Örebro University’s course offering, with around 1,500 students enrolled on the university’s professional degree programmes in teaching.
+Teacher education makes up a substantial portion of Örebro University’s course offering, with around 1,500 students enrolled in the university’s professional degree programmes in teaching.
 Teacher students thereby make up 10 per cent of the total number of students at Örebro University.